omphilejmatsobe/Reckon/README.md

-This is the readme for Insight application
+This is the readme for Insight application. to be update